bxt/Photoshop-Javascript-Tools/README.md

 * util.jsxinc: Utility functions for file renaming and number formating
 * dates.jsxinc: Date utilities
 * Holidays.jsxinc: Calculate repeating days for a year based on .hld files
+* cal.jsx: Example for creating a neat calendar with holidays
+* webexport.jsx: Example for batch exporting to resized JPEGs
+* printexport.jsx: Similar, but checking for 300dpi and color profile too

 Installing
 ----------